This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-One of the things I enjoyed most when I was traveling in South Korea was sampling all the different foods available in different regions of the country.
+The first time I traveled abroad—to South Korea—one of the things I enjoyed most was sampling all the different foods available in different regions of the country.
 Every town I visited had large all-week outdoor markets with tables overflowing with regional, exotic fruits I’d never heard of before, chili peppers and cabbages, whole pigs’ heads, a dizzying variety of squid, bottles of ginseng and jars of fermented vegetables with chili paste, known as kimchi—a national staple.

-I would wander through the markets almost every day, exploring new sights and smells and picking up what I needed for that night’s dinner, which I cooked over a little propane stove.
+I would wander through the markets almost every day, exploring new sights and smells, ordering from food stalls, and picking up what I needed for that night’s dinner which I cooked over a little propane stove.
 At just 26 years old, living this way felt so grown-up, so cosmopolitan!

 Because of my experience in South Korea, sampling the different foods available around a country has become my favorite access point for connecting with and understanding a culture whenever I travel anywhere.

-This is why when I was given a copy of And Here We Are at the Table – Grain-Free Meals from Around the World to check out, I was so excited.
+So when I was given a copy of And Here We Are at the Table – Grain-Free Meals from Around the World to check out, I was very excited.
 I get a lot of cookbooks to review, but this particular one was different because it was written by another person who enjoys exploring the world via food and culinary traditions, too.

 But once I opened it, what I discovered inside blew me away…